AutoConfig Filter Types

 100 * ((ema2 - ema1) / ema1) < delta

-Generic filters can be used with any job type, whether it primarily uses ticker or state filters.
+Generic filters can be used with any job type, regardless of whether it primarily uses ticker or state filters.
 Here are the available filters:

 Filter Type | Description |